ldn-softdev/jtc/User Guide.md

 ## Modifying JSON
-there are few options which let modifying input JSON:
+there are a few options which let modifying input JSON:
-- `-i` - insert (copy, copy-merge, move) new elements to JSON
+- `-i` - insert (copy-insert, copy-merge, move) new elements to JSON
 - `-u` - update (rewrite, rewrite-merge, move) elements to JSON
 - `-s` - swap around pair(s) of JSON elements
 - `-p` - purge (remove) elements from JSON